openstack-k8s-operators/data-plane-adoption/docs/openstack/cinder_adoption.md

 oc patch openstackcontrolplane openstack --type=merge --patch-file=cinder.patch
  ```

-For example, for example for the RBD deployment from the Development Guide the
+For example, for the RBD deployment from the Development Guide the
 `cinder.patch` would look like this:

 ```yaml